 Step 3: Determine Goals and Objectives

-In Step 3, the planning team decides which of the threats and hazards identified in Step 2 will be addressed in the school EOP.
+In Step 3, the planning team decides which of the threats and hazards identified in Step 2 will be addressed in the higher ed EOP.
 The planning team may decide to address only those threats and hazards that rank “high” in risk priority, or they may decide to also address some of the threats and hazards that rank “medium.”
-It is recommended that the planning team address more than just the “high” risk priority threats and hazards.
+It is recommended that the team address more than just the “high” risk priority threats and hazards.

 Develop Goals and Objectives

 Goals are broad, general statements that indicate the desired outcome in response to the threat or hazard identified by planners in the previous step.
 They are what personnel and other resources are supposed to achieve.
 They also help identify when major activities are complete and what defines a successful outcome.

 The planning team should develop at least three goals for addressing each threat or hazard (though the planning team may want to identify more).
 Those three goals should indicate the desired outcome for (1) before; (2) during, and (3) after the threat or hazard.
 For a fire, for instance, three possible goals include